ebelingGWEIV/ebelingGWEIV/README.md

 #### [Remote Laser Pointer](https://github.com/ebelingGWEIV/LaserPointer) - On Break

 The project that I am the most interested in picking up again is my laser pointer project.
 The goal of the project is to utilize eye-tracking to control a laser pointer.
 The laser pointer is mounted to a rig controlled by a raspberry pi with two servos.
-In its current form, it is far from complete, but with the time made available by my graduate classes, I hope to make good progress on this.
+In its current form, it is far from complete, but with the time made available by my graduate classes, I hope to make good progress on this. **note: **The remote repo for this project needs to be updated, currently it only holds the tcp test class.

 ### Languages and Tools: